Under pressure, Hallmark pulls gay-themed wedding ads

 In an interview, she added: “The Hallmark brand is never going to be divisive.
 We don't want to generate controversy, we've tried very hard to stay out of it ... we just felt it was in the best interest of the brand to pull them and not continue to generate controversy."

+There was immediate criticism on Twitter.
+Ellen DeGeneres asked Hallmark: “Isn't it almost 2020?
+What are you thinking?
+Please explain.
+We're all ears."

-Biwer confirmed that a conservative group, One Million Moms, part of the American Family Association, had spoken to Bill Abbott, CEO of Crown Media, Hallmark's parent company.
+Biwer confirmed that a conservative group, One Million Moms, part of the American Family Association, had complained about the ads to Bill Abbott, CEO of Crown Media Family Networks, Hallmark's parent company.

-A post on the group's website reported that Abbott "reported the advertisement aired in error."

-Zola had submitted six ads and four had same-sex couples.
-After Hallmark pulled those ads, but not two featuring only opposite-sex couples, Zola pulled its remaining ads, Biwer confirmed.
-A spokesperson for Zola could not immediately be reached.
+Zola had submitted six ads, and four had a lesbian couple.
+After Hallmark pulled those ads, but not two featuring only opposite-sex couples, Zola pulled its remaining ads, the company said.

+“The only difference between the commercials that were flagged and the ones that were approved was that the commercials that did not meet Hallmark’s standards included a lesbian couple kissing," said Mike Chi, Zola's chief marketing officer, in a statement sent to the AP. ”Hallmark approved a commercial where a heterosexual couple kissed.

+“All kisses, couples and marriages are equal celebrations of love and we will no longer be advertising on Hallmark," Chi said.

-In one of the pulled ads, featured on the website of The Advocate, the publication focusing on LGBTQ news, two brides stand at the altar and wonder aloud whether their wedding would be going more smoothly if they had used a wedding planning site like Zola.
-The lighthearted ad ends with the two brides engaging in a quick kiss on the altar.
+In one of the pulled ads, two brides stand at the altar and wonder aloud whether their wedding would be going more smoothly if they had used a wedding planning site like Zola.
+The lighthearted ad ends with the two brides sharing a quick kiss on the altar.

+Actress Sandra Bernhard, who played one of the first openly bisexual characters on network TV in “Roseanne," also criticized Hallmark's decision.

+“All the groovy gay ladies i know won't be watching your Christmas schlock," she wrote on Twitter, addressing Hallmark.
+“They'll be out celebrating with their ’families' wives, children, friends on & on & getting married in chic ensembles.
+Didn't you all get the memo?
+Family is all inclusive."

 The developments came as Hallmark appeared to be considering more same-sex themed content.

-Asked about the possibility of same-sex themed holiday movies, Abbott was quoted in The Hollywood Reporter in mid-November as saying on its TV podcast: “We’re open to really any type of movie of any type of relationship."
+Asked about the possibility of holiday movies based on same-sex relationships, Abbott was quoted in The Hollywood Reporter in mid-November as saying on its TV podcast: “We’re open to really any type of movie of any type of relationship."